Defining Gale-Force Winds And How They Are Formed

 What Are Gale Force Winds And How They Are Formed heading

-Strong gusty winds are not uncommon and can be found in many major storm systems like hurricanes, thunderstorms, and tornadoes.
-Gale force winds are not limited to just major storm systems, though.
+Strong, gusty winds are not uncommon and can be found in storm systems like hurricanes, thunderstorms, and tornadoes.
+Gale-force winds, though, are not limited to just major storm systems.

-The strong, persistent gale force winds we are discussing in this article are the prolonged gale force winds with gusts strong enough to cause significant structural damage and the ability to literally blow you off your feet.
+The strong, persistent winds we are discussing in this article are the gale-force winds with gusts strong enough to cause significant structural damage and literally blow you off your feet.

-These winds can sometimes occur without any apparent presence of a strong weather system and can last a whole day.
-One needs to investigate further and find out what exactly these gale force winds are to understand what is causing them in the first place.
+These winds can occur without any strong weather system seemingly present and can last a whole day.
+We need to investigate and find out what exactly these gale-force winds are to understand what is causing them in the first place.

-The introduction already provided a brief description of what a gale force wind is.
-However, one needs to establish a more detailed definition to define exactly what a gale force wind is before looking in more detail at its development and characteristics.
+The introduction already hinted at what a gale-force wind is.
+However, one needs to establish a more detailed definition of what this phenomenon is before examining its development and characteristics in more detail.

-Using the word gale to describe these strong winds is actually a very appropriate word choice when you look at the word's origins.
-The word gale stems from the Old Norse word "galinn," which literally means "frantic," "mad," or "tiresome."
+The word “gale” is actually an appropriate word choice if you look at its origins.
+The word gale stems from the Old Norse word “galinn,” which literally means “frantic,” “mad,” or “tiresome.”

-Naturally, winds of this wind speeds can be very dangerous and destructive.
+Naturally, winds of these wind speeds can be very dangerous and destructive.
 As a result, whenever a gale is predicted, it is normal for weather forecasters to issue gale warnings.

 The Beaufort Scale